Anh-phi-ngu-IT-Dien-tu/DATN_Nhung_Firmware_Raspberrypi/readme.md

 #  Shelves store monitoring robot

 ## Introduction
-This project focus on creating a mobile robot that can gather monitor shelves information like the shortage of goods, or misplaced goods
+This project focus on creating a mobile robot that can monitor shelves information like the shortage of goods, or misplaced goods

 ## Contributors
 - Vu Quoc Khanh : EKF SLAM, EKF Localization, Path-tracking algorithm